-Applicant Instructions: Complete this form, have it notarized, and submit a preprinted check or a U.S. money order for \$10.00 made payable to the Arkansas Department of Human Services.
+Applicant Instructions: Complete this form, have it notarized, and submit a personal check, cashier's check OR a U.S. money order for \$10.00 made payable to the Arkansas Department of Human Services.
 DO NOT SEND CASH OR A TEMPORARY CHECK-YOUR REQUEST WILL NOT BE PROCESSED.
 Make and keep a copy of this form for your records.